lux-org/lux/doc/source/guide/query.rst

     So while both approaches applies the filter on the specified view, the slightly different interpretation results in different recommendations.
 In general, we encourage using Pandas for filtering if the user is certain about applying the filter (e.g., a cleaning operation deleting a specific data subset), and specify the context in Lux if the user may want to experiment and change aspects related to the filter in their analysis.

-Advanced usage of :mod:`lux.context.Spec`
+Advanced usage of :mod:`lux.context.Clause`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The basic string-based descriptions provides a convenient way of specifying the context.
-However, not all specification can be expressed through the descriptions, more complex specification can be expressed through the :mod:`lux.context.Spec` object.
-The two modes of specification is essentially equivalent, with the :mod:`lux.compiler.Parser` parsing the specified string into the `description` field in the :mod:`lux.context.Spec` object.
+However, not all specification can be expressed through the descriptions, more complex specification can be expressed through the :mod:`lux.context.Clause` object.
+The two modes of specification is essentially equivalent, with the :mod:`lux.compiler.Parser` parsing the specified string into the `description` field in the :mod:`lux.context.Clause` object.

 Specifying attributes or values of interest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To see an example of how lux.VisSpec is used, we rewrite our earlier example of expressing interest in `AverageCost` as:
+To see an example of how lux.Clause is used, we rewrite our earlier example of expressing interest in `AverageCost` as:

 .. code-block:: python

-    df.set_context([lux.VisSpec(attribute='AverageCost')])
+    df.set_context([lux.Clause(attribute='AverageCost')])

-Similarly, we can use :mod:`lux.context.Spec` to specify values of interest:
+Similarly, we can use :mod:`lux.context.Clause` to specify values of interest:

 .. code-block:: python

     df.set_context(['MedianDebt',
-                    lux.VisSpec(attribute='Region',filter_op='=', value=['New England','Southeast','Far West']
+                    lux.Clause(attribute='Region',filter_op='=', value=['New England','Southeast','Far West']
                   ])

 Both the `attribute` and `value` fields can take in either a single string or a list of attributes to specify items of interest.
-This example also demonstrates how we can intermix the `lux.VisSpec` specification alongside the basic string-based specification for convenience.
+This example also demonstrates how we can intermix the `lux.Clause` specification alongside the basic string-based specification for convenience.

 Adding constraints
 ~~~~~~~~~~~~~~~~~~~

-So far, we have seen examples of how to express existing use cases based on `lux.VisSpec`.
-Additional fields on the Spec object that acts as constraints to the specification.
+So far, we have seen examples of how to express existing use cases based on `lux.Clause`.
+Additional fields on the Clause object that acts as constraints to the specification.
 For example, we can indicate to Lux that we are interested in pinning `AverageCost` to the y axis.

 .. code-block:: python

-    df.set_context([lux.VisSpec(attribute='AverageCost', channel='y')])
+    df.set_context([lux.Clause(attribute='AverageCost', channel='y')])

 We can also set constraints on the type of aggregation that is used.
 For example, by default, we use `mean` as the default aggregation function for quantitative attributes.